Carlosjr5/sem/use-cases/use-case-12.md

 ### Preconditions

-Database contains current  data.
+Database contains current population data.

 ### Success End Condition

-Data is deleted successfully.
-The company is compliant with data retention legislation.
+Report of people living in cities and outside of cities is produced.

 ### Failed End Condition

-No deletion is executed.
+No population report is produced.

 ### Primary Actor